MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-troubleshoot.md

 ### Manage which portion of the data your users can see

 Any user with read permissions for a dataset can see the entire schema (tables, columns and measures) and all the data.
-You cannot separately control viewing permissions to raw and aggregated data in the same dataset.
+You can't control viewing permissions to raw and aggregated data separately in the same dataset.

 To manage which portion of the data your users can view, use one of these methods: